brejdol/networkundertaker/_posts/2023-04-15-Shortest-Path-Bridging-part-7.md

 If you use automation, you don't really care about how long or how nestled the configuration is, and rightly so - You want to concentrate on more important things.
 But in some cases, for example when you have to troubleshoot, the actual bulk of the configuration does makes a difference.

-And day-to-day operation and troubleshooting is up next:
+And day-to-day operations and troubleshooting is up next:

 [Shortest Path Bridging Part 8 - Operating the backbone in SPB](https://networkundertaker.com/2023/04/17/Shortest-Path-Bridging-part-8.html)